rxv3774/WebCheckers/docs/DesignDoc.md

 > static models (UML class structure or object diagrams) with some
 > details such as critical attributes and methods._

-> _You must also provide any dynamic models, such as statechart and
+> _You must also provide any dynamic models, such as state chart and
 > sequence diagrams, as is relevant to a particular aspect of the design
 > that you are describing.
 For example, in WebCheckers you might create
 > a sequence diagram of the `POST /validateMove` HTTP request processing
-> or you might show a statechart diagram if the Game component uses a
+> or you might show a state chart diagram if the Game component uses a
 > state machine to manage the game._

-> _If a dynamic model, such as a statechart describes a feature that is
+> _If a dynamic model, such as a state chart describes a feature that is
 > not mostly in this tier and cuts across multiple tiers, you can
 > consider placing the narrative description of that feature in a
 > separate section for describing significant features.
 Place this after